Muskan-kumari1/javascript.md/project.md

 15. Array in Javascript
 16. Conditional Statement in Javascript
 17. Types of Conditional Statements in Javascipt
  18. Event Handling in Javascript
 19. API in Javascript
+ 20. Loop in Javascript

 # 1. What Is javascript